sebharskamp/SyntaxParser/README.md

 ﻿# SyntaxParser
-For those whom want to parse business understandable, and easy to read commands in to an C# instance.
+For those whom want to parse business understandable, and easy to read commands or delimiter separated documents, e.g. CSV's, in to an C# instance.

 Not intended to replace JSON or other data structures for external oriented production software.
 Use it to speed up project Initialization, produce data and workflow in harmony with the business.

 ## Usage
+### SyntaxAttribute
 Decorate a class with the SyntaxAttribute.
 ```csharp
 [Syntax($"{nameof(From)}=>{nameof(To)}")]